jebbett/STHostPinger/README.md

 **Using an EXE running on any PC - Ping any IP, host name or URL and pass this to a switch in SmartThings!**

- Want to see if your TV is on?
-Your computer has been turned on?
-Your server or  website is down?
-This App, Device and EXE combination can provide you a switch in ST.

- *Pretty much my entire C# knowledge is working on this request, which is based on the Plex2SmartThings exe, if you have any improvements to the code please feel free to put in a pull request or just PM me the amnendments.
-I think I have solved any memory leak issues.

 **Code and Program Location:** https://github.com/jebbett/STHostPinger